iOufakir/GADS-AndroidApp/README.md

-# GADS-AndroidApp
+# Building a GADS Leaderboard Mobile Application

+Associate Android Developer Practice Project

-GADS Android app using Java 8, Retrofit, Picasso, ViewPager2, and custom views.
+The Application makes use of using Java 8, Retrofit, Picasso, ViewPager2, and custom views.

+# Screenshots

 First  | Second  | Third
 ------------ | ------------- | -------------